 If you've got a little Disney Princess fan, you're going to love this DIY Disney Princess craft.
 Turn your child's name or monogram into your own Disney Princess wall decor.
 I'll show you how I created a special princess bedroom for my little one with her own Disney Princess wall art.

 When we moved into our new home, I asked my 3-year-old what sort of bedroom she'd like.
 Of course, she answered "PRINCESS" without hesitation.
-We had already decided that we were buying her a new bedroom set and bedding, so I started looking for quality Disney Princess bedding and decor.
-I found exactly what I was looking for at Pottery Barn Kids in terms of a bed and bedding, but none of the Disney Princess wall decor I saw anywhere really sparked real joy for me.
+We had already decided that we were buying her a new bedroom set and bedding.
+So, I started looking for quality Disney Princess bedding and decor.
+I found exactly what I was looking for at Pottery Barn Kids in terms of a bed and bedding.
+Unfortunately, none of the Disney Princess wall decor I saw anywhere really sparked real joy for me.
 That is until I saw a few Disney Princess-inspired wooden letters on Etsy.
 I'd already made a set of Star Wars wall letters for my son, so I figured this wouldn't be too difficult.

 Disney Princess Wall Art

-If you're at all artistic, you should be able to make these letters for a fraction of the cost of having them custom-made.
+If you're at all artistic, you should be able to make these letters.
+Plus, it will be a fraction of the cost of having them custom-made.
 Plus, you'll be your little one's hero!
 Since I already had most of the acrylic paint on hand, I really just needed a few new brushes for the detail work and the wooden letters to paint.
 The hardest part for us would be narrowing down which Disney Princesses my daughter would like displayed in her room.

-The first thing we did was to decide which princess we wanted to include and determine which one would look best on which letter.
-We were working with the name RILEY, so we had to choose 5 Disney Princesses and went with Cinderella, Snow White.
+The first thing we did was to decide which princess we wanted to include.
+Then, we determined which one would look best on which letter.
+We were working with the name RILEY, so we had to choose 5 Disney Princesses.
+We went with Cinderella, Snow White.
 Belle, Rapunzel, and Ariel.